teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-overview.md

 * __Extensibility:__ EGTneo was designed very hastily and without any thoughts on how it could be extended in the future without sacrificing backwards compatibility.
 * __More size reduction opportunities:__ The EGT file format which EGTneo extended is self-describing, with each entry having a leading byte indicating its type.
 While this is good for error detecting purposes, it unnecessarily increases size for no clear benefit, and validating errors can still be done with a specialized format.
 * __Reading overhead:__ EGT and EGTneo files are intended to be read sequentially once, and deserialize the entries into objects, incurring allocations.
 It would be interesting to investigate whether a file format that is intended to be randomly accessed in memory will be faster to read from and allocate less objects.
+* __Determinism:__ Previous formats contained the date and time the grammar was generated, which causes problems with determinism and reproducibility.
+The new format is an opportunity to address this mistake.

 With that being said, Farkle 7 will debut with a new grammar file format.